-To outline the long-term interests of ASCHA members and frame all advocacy efforts to address seniors housing issues according to overarching values, principles and ideologies of ASCHA’s membership, advocacy must respond to and reflect ASCHA’s core values.
+To outline the long-term interests of ASCHA members and frame all advocacy efforts to address housing issues according to overarching values and principles of ASCHA’s membership, advocacy must respond to and reflect ASCHA’s core values.

 Definition of Principled Advocacy Positions

-For ASCHA, principled positions respond to objective realities in our industry, not individualized member perceptions of an issue.
-Principled positions are part of an overarching ethical framework, and are neither right nor wrong in their approach, but communicate a statement of “how things should be.”
-Principled positions focus on larger ideas, not necessarily specific positions on any one issue, and can easily be agreed upon by most.
+For ASCHA, principled positions respond to objective realities in our sector, not individualized member perceptions of an issue.
+Principled positions are part of an overarching ethical framework, and communicate a statement of “how things should be.”
+Principled positions focus on larger ideas that can easily be agreed upon by most.